WormBase/wormbase_rest/pseudoace/README.md

 sudo yum -y install perl-autodie perl-IPC-System-Simple

-To get help run the folowing command
+##Ace to Datomic

+This tool is used to import databases from ACeDB to Datomic

-To get help run the following command
+   - To get help run the following command

 lein run ace-to-datomic --help

-Usage:
+###Help Output

 Ace to dataomic is tool for importing data from ACeDB into to Datomic database